 The aims of this association are to promote cooperation and coordination of efforts among members and to encourage research in forensic toxicology.

-TIAFT members come from departments of legal medicine, pharmacology, pharmacy and toxicology, hospitals, medical examiners and coroners' laboratories, the police force, horseracing and sports doping laboratories.
+TIAFT members come from departments of legal medicine, pharmacology, pharmacy and toxicology, hospitals, medical examiners and coroners' laboratories, police and sports doping laboratories.
 The association organises annual meetings and regional meetings.
-The Bulletin is published 3 times a year and is now a colour booklet of 50+ pages.
+The Bulletin is published at least 3 times a year and is now a colour booklet of 50+ pages.
 The Young Scientists Committee encourages international collaboration among TIAFT young scientists, organises a half day meeting during each annual congress and awards three annual prizes at each meeting for best presentation, best poster and best publication by a young scientist.

 In addition, TIAFT annually awards the Alan Curry Award to members who have a long history of distinguished contributions to the field of forensic toxicology and to the TIAFT organisation and the TIAFT Achievement Award to recognise TIAFT members who are younger than 46 years for outstanding achievements in forensic toxicology through their scientific activities and outputs.
+TIAFT also awards the best postmortem interpretation paper annually which is published in its official journal - the Journal of Analytical Toxicology (JAT) and appropriately named the Randall Baselt Award.